 .jar file suitable for deployment.
 For

-other possible targets, including ones that will create a
+other possible targets, including those that create a fully

 A newly created